awsdocs/aws-iot-docs/developerguide/device-shadow-rest-api.md

 The shadow REST API follows the same HTTPS protocols/port mappings as described in [Device communication protocols](protocols.md)\.

+**Note**
+To use the APIs, you must use `iotdevicegateway` as the service name for authentication\.
+For more information, see [IoTDataPlane](https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/clients/client-iot-data-plane/classes/iotdataplane.html)\.

 **Topics**
 + [GetThingShadow](#API_GetThingShadow)
 + [UpdateThingShadow](#API_UpdateThingShadow)